jackpocket/paysafe/README.md

     $ gem install paysafe

-To try out the gem and experiment, just follow the Development section instructions.
+To try out the gem, just follow the Development section instructions.

 ## Usage